editorconfig-checker/editorconfig-checker/README.md

 #### Default Excludes

-If you don't pass the `ignore-defaults` flag to the binary these files are excluded automatically:
+If you choose to [ignore them](#ignoring-default-excludes), these paths are excluded automatically:

 ```
 "^\\.yarn/",